Kier73/Generative-Memory/README.md

 Instead of storing data across millions of silicon transistors, we translate data into procedural equations and navigation.
 The computer does not *store* the data; it organically *regrows* the data exactly when you ask for it procedurally.

 ### The Virtual Manifold
-The core of Generative Memory is the $2^{64}$ coordinate manifold.
+The core of Generative Memory is the $2^{64}$ coordinate address space.
 This is a virtual space containing roughly 18 Quintillion addresses (16 Exabytes of data space).

 Unlike an empty hard drive waiting to be filled, every single one of those 18 Quintillion addresses *already contains data* the second you instantiate a Seed.
 You do not get `KeyError`s or `OutOfMemory` exceptions.
 The space is natively populated by a highly optimized, completely deterministic math engine across layers.